Vincent615/ImmobileMaze/README.md

 ```
 ## Quit the Program

-input quit or q when it's notated
+Input "quit" or "q" when it's notated

 ## Contributing